munificent/magpie/README.md

         $ cd magpie
         $ ant jar

-3.  **Run it.** Magpie is a command line app.
-After building the jar, you can run it by doing:

-        $ ./magpie

-If you run it with no arguments, it drops you into a simple REPL.
-Enter a Magpie expression and it will immediately evaluate it.
-Since everything is an expression, even things like class definitions, you can build entire programs incrementally this way.
-Here's one to get you started:

-    for i in 1 to(20) do print("<your name> is awesome!")

-If you pass an argument to the app, it will assume it's a path to a script file and it will load and execute it:

-    $ ./magpie script/Hello.mag

 ### Building the Bytecode VM

 1.  **Pull down the code.** It lives here: https://github.com/munificent/magpie